Australia is the land of plenty, but when it comes to stylish watch brands, even a seasoned horologist would have some trouble naming more than a few.

 Melbourne Watch Company founder Sujain Krishnan says that being one of only a few Australian watch brands in the world is truly something special.

-“We’ve certainly enjoyed a great ‘home court’ advantage in terms of our local sales, with many people telling us that they’re keen to support local businesses,” says Krishnan.
+“We’ve certainly enjoyed a great ‘home court’ advantage in terms of our local sales, with many people telling us that they’re keen to support local businesses,” Krishnan explains.

-The only reason most will travel to Australia’s capital city of Canberra is to become a politician, look at flowers with nan, or go have a vodka cranberry at Mooseheads.
-Thankfully the sleepy city’s saving grace has come in the form of independent watch brand Erroyl.
+The only reason most will travel to Australia’s capital city of Canberra is to become a politician, look at flowers with nan, or go have a vodka cranberry (or seven) at Mooseheads.
+Thankfully the sleepy city has one saving grace: independent watch brand Erroyl.

-The local name, which began life in 2014 with the goal of bring affordable luxury automatic watches to the discerning masses, has a robust focus on designing elegantly crafted pieces with precision.
+The local name, which began life in 2014 with the goal of bringing affordable luxury automatic watches to the discerning masses, has a robust focus on designing elegantly crafted pieces with precision.

 This design ethos is reflected in their classic-looking watches which feature simple aesthetics on the surface but a lot more detail upon closer inspection.
-Their most popular models to date include the Heritage and Regent Collections which have reached customers in over 50 countries from around the world.
+Their most popular watches to date include their Heritage and Regent models which have reached customers in over 50 countries from around the world.
+Not bhed.

 One local watch brand that is embracing ‘Swiss Made’ is Bausele.
 The watch company, the first to marry Swiss quality construction with a distinct Australian design, comes from the mind of founder Christophe Hoppe’s passion for watches and love affair with Australia.